blahnikkai/n-body-simulation/README.md

 Clear all bodies with the 'Clear All Bodies' button
 Or delete an individual body by right-clicking it

-## Visuals
+## Visuals and Camera
-Move the camera with WASD and zoom in/out with +/-
-Reset the camera zoom and position with the 'Reset Camera' button
+Move the camera with WASD and zoom in/out with +/- Reset the camera zoom and position with the 'Reset Camera' button Focus on a body by left-clicking it.
+To unfocus on it and reenter free camera mode, left-click the focused body.

-Pause and play or step frame-by-frame
+Pause and play the simulation or step frame-by-frame

-Control whether acceleration and velocity vectors are drawn
+Use checkboxes to control whether acceleration and velocity vectors, debug information, or a path trace are drawn.